tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

     :width: 700
     :alt: TCM ACL page

 On this page, you can add and delete ACL entries.
-Learn more in :ref:`tcm_access_control_acl`.
+Learn more in :ref:`tcm_access_control_list`.

 ..  _tcm_ui_users: